 Covidence is a software platform built specifically for managing each step of a systematic review project, including data extraction.
 Read more about how Covidence can help you customize extraction tables and export your extracted data.

 RevMan is free software used to manage Cochrane reviews.
 For more information on RevMan, including an explanation of how it may be used to extract and analyze data, watch Introduction to RevMan - a guided tour.

 SRDR (Systematic Review Data Repository) is a Web-based tool for the extraction and management of data for systematic review or meta-analysis.
 It is also an open and searchable archive of systematic reviews and their data.
-Access the "Create an Extraction Form" section for more information.
+Access the help page for more information.

 DistillerSR is a systematic review management software program, similar to Covidence.
 It guides reviewers in creating project-specific forms, extracting, and analyzing data.

 JBI Sumari (the Joanna Briggs Institute System for the United Management, Assessment and Review of Information) is a systematic review software platform geared toward fields such as health, social sciences, and humanities.
 Among the other steps of a review project, it facilitates data extraction and data synthesis.
 View their short introductions to data extraction and analysis for more information.